Close Menu

 Repackage Everything

-Take food out of boxes and repackage into Ziplocs.
+Take food out of boxes and repackage it into Ziplocs.
 Cut down the bulk, save space, and reduce trash weight.

 Mail Yourself Supplies

-Time Water Carries
+Time Your Water Resupplies

 Test Gear at Home